babel/website/docs/plugins.md

 Now, out of the box Babel doesn't do anything.
 It basically acts like `const babel = code => code;` by parsing the code and then generating the same code back out again.

-You will need to add some plugins for babel to do anything (they affect the 2nd stage, transformation).
+You will need to add some plugins for Babel to do anything (they affect the 2nd stage, transformation).

 Don't know where to start?
 Check out some of our [presets](#presets).